ctron/kura-examples/README.md

 This is a repository containing examples for [Eclipse Kura™](https://eclipse.org/kura "Eclipse Kura™").

+* [simple-example-1](simple/simple-example-1): A simple Kura component using a pure Maven build workflow
+* [camel-example-1](camel/camel-example-1): A simple example running Camel
+* [camel-example-2](camel/camel-example-2): A more complex Camel example including JDBC and full featured configuration
+* [camel-example-3](camel/camel-example-3): A simple example publishing to the cloud API using Camle

 ## Pre-requisites

 You will need the following pre-requisites in order compile and use these examples: